May 21, 2010

 I was sitting in the living room of a summer house we spend time in each year.
 The house has been in my husband’s family since the late 1800’s and each generation has left behind summer passions—books, games, toys, magazines.
 I realized that my children, when not swimming in the lake or hiking through the woods, were disinterested in anything that wasn’t electronic—and as much as I tried to wean them away from their iPods, phones, and computers, I realized that ultimately it is a losing battle and the virtual world is now the real world for my children.

-any of those “summer passions” are now available on a computer screen.
+It also made me think about how many of those “summer passions” are now available on a computer screen.
 While creating this body of work, the Kindle was launched, and it only validated that that future generations will have very little that is tactile in their world, nothing to hold and cherish, nothing pass on to their children.
 And those thoughts have made me feel a sense of urgency about preserving the exquisite objects and texts that we had the privilege of having influenced our lives.

 Have your children seen this series?
 If yes, how do they respond to it?